-David Miller is a visual artist and author, with a several children’s books, such as ‘Rufus The Numbat’ and ‘Big and Me’ to his name.
+David Miller is a wonderful multi-faceted artist and author, with a several children’s books, such as ‘Rufus The Numbat’ and ‘Big and Me’ to his name.

 He has also undertaken collaborations with other distinguished author’s such as ‘Boo To A Goose’ by Mem Fox.